Leonard Hall (socialist): Biography

-Born in Windermere, a part of Cumberland at the time, he was one of six children of Spencer Timothy Hall, a homeopath with degrees from the University of Tübingen and University of Cincinnati.
+Born in Windermere, then part of Cumberland, he was one of six children of Spencer Timothy Hall, a homeopath with degrees from the University of Tübingen and University of Cincinnati.
 However, these degrees were not recognised in the UK, leaving the family in financial difficulty.
 Leonard left school at the age of thirteen to work delivering parcels.
 He undertook various jobs until he was sixteen, when he became a sailor.
 He travelled to the United States, and worked there for a time, including a stint as a cowboy.

 In the United States, Hall joined the Knights of Labor.
 He moved to Manchester in England in 1888, becoming leader of the local branch of the Socialist League.
 He worked part-time as a journalist, and part-time as the Lancashire district secretary of the Navvies, Bricklayers' Labourers and General Labourers' Union.
 In this role, he attempted to organise workers from a wide variety of industries.
 He and Tom Fox led a campaign to improve the working conditions of the navvies building the Manchester Ship Canal.
 Hall launched the Navvies Guide journal, and this agitation led to the formation of the Manchester Ship Canal Navvies Union.
-In 1889, he became the first general secretary of the Navvies' Union, and the union grew to 3,000 members.
+In 1889, he became the first general secretary of the Navvies' Union, which grew to 3,000 members.
 However, it suffered a major split in 1890, and Hall supplemented his income by working as editor of the Eccles Advertiser.

 Hall was supportive of broader labour movement initiatives.
 He was active on the Manchester and Salford Trades Council, and in 1892 ran a joint recruitment campaign with the Colne Valley Labour League.
 In 1893, he was a founder member of the Independent Labour Party (ILP), and became secretary of its Lancashire and Cheshire Federation.
 From 1894 to 1896, he served on the National Administrative Council (NAC) of the ILP.
 He was adopted as the party's prospective parliamentary candidate for Manchester North East at the 1895 UK general election.
 An opponent claimed that he was misusing union funds to support his candidature; an enquiry found that the charge was baseless, but he decided to withdraw from the election, leaving the ILP to instead stand James Johnston.
 He was involved in the free speech campaign at Boggart Hole Clough, speaking in defiance of a ban by Manchester City Council, and for this served one month in Strangeways Prison, causing his family serious financial problems.